laurathriftwood/data-512-a7/README.md

 The goal of this assignment is to demonstrate the ability to incorporate all of the human centered data science considerations learned in the course and create research artifacts that are understandable, impactful, and reproducible.
 A successful project will take the form of a well-written, well-executed research study document.

 ### Repository Contents
-This repository consists of the
-- __A4_Common Analysis.pdf__
--   Final report for Assignment 4
+Final report for Assignment 4
+__A4_Common Analysis.pdf__

-- _A5_Extension Plan.pdf_  Final report for Assignment 5
+Final report for Assignment 5
+- _A5_Extension Plan.pdf_

-- _A7_ Project Report.pdf_ Final report for Assignment 7
+Final report for Assignment 7
+- A7_ Project Report.pdf

-- _DATA512_Final_Project.ipynb_ Jupyter Notebook containing code for Assignments 4-7
+Jupyter Notebook containing code for Assignments 4-7

+DATA512_Final_Project.ipynb

 ### Source data and licenses
 Utah Department of Public Safety - Utah Crash Summary